SeleniumHQ/www.seleniumhq.org/src/main/rst/09_webdriver.rst

 you're showing a demo of your application (or running the tests) for an audience.
 Often, this idea is referred to as "safety", and it falls into two parts.
-Firstly, there's "actual safety", which refers to whether or not the tests works as they should.
+Firstly, there's "actual safety", which refers to whether or not the tests work as they should.
 This can be measured and quantified.
 Secondly, there's "perceived safety", which refers to whether or not an observer believes the tests work as they should.
 This varies from person to person, and will depend on their familiarity with the application under test, WebDriver, and your